 This study examined the influence of Information and Communication Technology on the professional skills acquisition of Office Technology and Management students in polytechnics in Southwest Nigeria, focusing on office administration skills, record management skills, and time management skills.
 The findings revealed that ICT influences the acquisition of all three categories of professional skills to a great extent.
 The study established that exposure to ICT tools enhances students’ ability to perform office administrative functions, manage organizational records efficiently, and utilize time more productively in both academic and workplace contexts.
 The results further underscore the growing importance of ICT as a catalyst for developing workplace-relevant competencies required in contemporary office environments.
 Consequently, the study concludes that effective integration of ICT into OTM education remains essential for producing competent, adaptable, and employable graduates capable of meeting the demands of the digital workplace.

 Recommendations

-Based on the findings, the following recommendations were made:
+Based on the findings and conclusion of the study, the following recommendations were made: